johntalton/boschIEU/README.md

 #### :page_facing_up: read()
 Reads the current fifo buffer in full (as specified by size) and parses and compensates frame data.
 ## :blue_book: Converter
-Converter class of common helps are included (ft to meters, alttitude from Pa, etc)
+Converter class of common helps are included (ft to meters, altitude from Pa, etc)